 The gender pay gap was 9.3 per cent in the June 2019 quarter, Stats NZ recently announced.
 This is the third-smallest gap since the series began in 1998.

 The gender pay gap shows the difference in median hourly earnings for men and women.
-The median is the midpoint, meaning half of workers earned above the median and half earned below.
-Stats NZ uses the median value because it is less influenced by very high or very low earners than a mean average.
+The median is the midpoint, meaning half of the workers earned above the median and half earned below.

 “When men’s hourly wages and salaries increase at a faster rate than women’s, that leads to an increase in the gender pay gap.
 This year they increased at roughly the same rate,” Mr Ussher said.

 “The gender pay gap is a useful measure when trying to understand differences in pay between men and women, due to its simplicity.
 But this measure is limited.
 It doesn’t account for men and women doing different jobs or working different hours.
 It also doesn’t account for personal characteristics that can influence pay, such as qualifications and age,” Mr Ussher said.

 “For example, the gender pay gap is smaller for people aged under 30 years.”